-Kids ages 6 to 12 who attend school in Fond du Lac School District get a bonus: early release on the first Fridays of the month starting in October.
-Parents perhaps aren’t as thrilled.
+Kids ages 6 to 12 who attend school in Fond du Lac School District get a bonus: early release on the first Fridays of the month.
 The Fond du Lac Public Library is offering Half Day Parties from 1 p.m. to 3:30 p.m. featuring a kid-friendly movie, snacks and games of bingo in a fun, relaxed atmosphere.
 The program, in the McLane Meeting Room in the Main Library’s lower level, is free.
 No registration required.

 Kids ages 2 to 6 and their parents are invited to I Got Rhythm at 10 a.m.
 Saturday, November 14, at the Fond du Lac Public Library.
 Kids will explore songs, dancing and fun musical instruments, as well as books and stories.
 The program is free.
 No registration required.

 You can wait in line, throw elbows and scramble for deals at the superstore.
 Or you can spend Black Friday in the pleasant confines of the Fond du Lac Public Library and get a great deal.
 On Friday, November 27, the downtown Main Library will offer half off overdue fines, 9 a.m. to noon.
 No restrictions.
 Pay half your fees – overdue, lost, damaged, etc.

 Using scrapbook paper, a Styrofoam ball and a few festive embellishments, crafters will make a unique and beautiful holiday ornament at the November 21 Crafternoon class at the Fond du Lac Public Library.